-To advertise on our real estate section, please call today at 860-928-1818 THE FOUR-TRAIN WRECK OF 1891
+To advertise on our real estate section, please call today at 860-928-1818

+Courtesy photo

 THOMPSON - On Oct.
 8 at 7:30 p.m., the Eastford Historical Society invites everyone to its program: "The Four Engine Train Wreck of 1891", the horrific Thompson, Connecticut, train wreck that killed three people and the events that led up to it, presented by Joe lamartino, President of the Thompson Historical Society.
 Location: Eastford Town Office Building (Lower Level - Park at Eastford Elementary School, 12 Westford Road, Eastford).
+For more information: (860) 377-1456,

+Don't miss a moment

-For more information: (860) 377-1456, Woodstock Little League report Saturday September 28 Baseball Majors Putnam 8, Woodstock Rock Cats 1 Baseball Minors Killingly 9, Woodstock River Dogs 8 The Woodstock Fall Minor Leaguers lost a close one on Saturday 9/28 at Killingly 9-8, on the last play.
+PHOTO REPRINTS AVAILABLE Call Villager Newsapers for details 860-928-1818 or drop us an email at photos@stonebridgepress.com Woodstock Little League report Saturday September 28 Baseball Majors Putnam 8, Woodstock Rock Cats 1 Baseball Minors Killingly 9, Woodstock River Dogs 8 The Woodstock Fall Minor Leaguers lost a close one on Saturday 9/28 at Killingly 9-8, on the last play.
 Brayden Bottone pitched very well striking out 5, while Roan Donovan struck out 4 in relief.
 Offensively Sam Greene led the way with a double and a single, while James Silva added a double of his own.
 Roan Donovan, Brayden Bottone, and James Silva all scored 2 runs, while Same Greene and Davis Jette scored as well.
-Woodstock is back at it Saturday October 5th at 1PM against Killingly Roseland Park.
+Woodstock is back at it Saturday October 5th at 1PM against Killingly Roseland at Park.
 Softball Minors Woodstock Riptide 10, Killingly Rays 8 The Woodstock Riptide hosted the Killingly Rays Saturday morning.
 Killingly jumped out to a quick 1-0 lead in the first and held the Riptide scoreless after one inning.
 Killingly jumped out to a 7-2 lead after the top of the third.
 The Riptide answered with 5 runs backed by RBI singles by Izzy Crowley, Caralyn Tellier and Kaylee Saucier.

 The Rays scored a run in the top of the 4th on a passed ball to take a 8-7 lead.
 The Riptide answered 3 runs of their own with two scoring on passed balls.
 The game was called due to time with the Riptide winning 10-8 to improve their record to 3-0 on the season